powellquiring/powellquiring.github.io/_posts/2015-02-27-github-pages-development.md

 ---
 layout: post
-title: blog development
+title: github pages development
-excerpt: Edit and view your site instantly by generating it locally using docker.
+excerpt: Edit and view your site instantly by generating it locally using this docker image.
 ---
 {{ page.excerpt }}